KABoissonneault/KingmakerBugfixes/README.md

 Bug fixing mod for Pathfinder: Kingmaker.
 Many long-standing bugs in Kingmaker are simple mistakes in the game data (Blueprints) that can easily be patched by a mod.

-While some of these issues might be fixed in other large scale mods, this mod aims to stay "purist" and only have fixes that brings content the base game already has, rather than rebalancing or creating alternative content.
+While some of these issues might be fixed in other large scale mods, this mod aims to stay "purist" and only have fixes that bring content the base game already has, rather than rebalancing or creating alternative content.
 When there is a mismatch between what the game says and what the data actually does, the data is fixed to match the description (ex: Datura Will Saving Throw DC should be 16 instead of 11).

 Many of these are buffs to the player, since they make more abilities work, but a few might nerf them (ex: Bane of the Living actually working only on the living).
 Beware when relying on broken behavior.